clusternet/clusternet/README.md

 Clusternet (**Cluster** Inter**net**) is an open source ***add-on*** that helps you manage thousands of millions of Kubernetes clusters as easily as visiting the Internet.
-No matter the clusters are running on public cloud, private cloud, hybrid cloud, or at the edge, Clusternet lets you manage/visit them all as if they were running locally.
+No matter the clusters are running on public cloud, private cloud, hybrid cloud, or at the edge, Clusternet helps setup network tunnels in a configurable way and lets you manage/visit them all as if they were running locally.
 This also help eliminate the need to juggle different management tools for each cluster.

 **Clusternet can also help deploy and coordinate applications to multiple clusters from a single set of APIs in a hosting cluster.**

-Clusternet will help setup network tunnels in a configurable way, when your clusters are running in a VPC network, at the edge, or behind a firewall.

 Clusternet also provides a Kubernetes-styled API, where you can continue using the Kubernetes way, such as KubeConfig, to visit a certain Managed Kubernetes cluster, or a Kubernetes service.